 The first vendor helped them get payments off the ground, but they added too much friction, freezing accounts without explanation.
 The second vendor relied on next-day ACH payments, but there was a problem: 40% of Veryable’s workers didn’t have a bank account.
 The third vendor was closer to the mark, but they couldn’t process next-day payments on holidays and weekends, a key requirement.

 “Our previous vendors weren’t ready to innovate,” says Wells.
 “We needed a way to consistently pay our workers within 24 hours, even on weekends and holidays—and that solution didn’t exist yet in the market.
 Unit partnered with our team and, working together, we built a new product.
 It was exactly what we needed.”

 Veryable partners with Unit to offer banking features—including payments, business checking accounts, and debit cards—to their workers.
 They call it Veryable Vault.
-Unit takes care of the banking infrastructure and compliance obligations so that Veryable can focus on crafting a best-in-class UX and expanding to new markets.
+Unit streamlines the banking infrastructure and compliance obligations so that Veryable can focus on crafting a best-in-class UX and expanding to new markets.

 “Onboarding with Unit was a seamless experience, the best onboarding I’ve ever been a part of.
 The combination of excellent technology and responsive customer support is pretty lethal.” - Noah Labhart, CTO of Veryable

 How does Veryable pay their workers within 24 hours?
 By giving them bank accounts.